Air2air/northworks/public/content/c-dutoit.md

 publication:
   date: 2007-04-27
   publisher: Bay Area News Group Classical Music Column
-subjects:
-  - on their
-  - weeks to
-  - of four
-  - wanted to
-  - well as
-  - prize in
-  - first professional
-  - he will
-  - was named
-  - Charles Dutoit
-  - Huntington Hotel
-  - Bay Area
 title: Cheryl North Interviews Charles Dutoit about his career and the upcoming performance of Berlioz The Damnation of Faust
 type: interview
 ---